- What hours do the staff at BLC work?

 - How often do I have to attend my program at BLC?

 Attendance is required for success in your ALC and/or ALP program.
-BLC expects all learners registered in these programs to have regular, meaningful contact with their teacher or instructor.
+BLC expects all learners registered in their programs to have regular, meaningful contact with their teacher or instructor.
 Any learner that has no contact with BLC for 3 months will be removed from their program.
-If after this time a learner wants to continue with their program they will be required to resubmit registration forms.
+If after this time a learner wants to continue with their program, they will be required to resubmit registration forms.
 If there is a wait list for the course you are interested in, you will be placed in priority sequence.
+You will be required to have another plan meeting where BLC staff will do what they can to help you resolve the issue(s) that interfered with your attendance.
+You will be placed under probation for one month.
+If during that month your attendance/progress is again an issue, you will once again be removed from your program and unable to reapply for programming until the next program year.
 However, BLC recognizes that unexpected life circumstances may interrupt learners programming, and for that reason may make an exception to the 3 month attendance policy for those that ask in writing.

 - What does program delivery look like at BLC?
 Do I have to attend regular classes?